justinmk/notes/delicious.md

 tags: government-failure corruption dod time="2013-07-15T00:58:21Z"

-‚ÄúWhy did you shoot me?
-I was reading a book‚Äù: The new warrior cop is out of control
+"Why did you shoot me?
+I was reading a book": The new warrior cop is out of control
 ================================================================================
   Excerpted from &amp;quot;Rise of the Warrior Cop: The Militarization of America's Police Forces&amp;quot; / Several months earlier at a local bar, Fairfax County, Virginia, detective David Baucum overheard the thirty-eight-year-old optometrist and some friends wagering on a college football game. ...
 After overhearing the men wagering, Baucum befriended Culosi as a cover to begin investigating him. ...
 Eventually Culosi and Baucum bet more than $2,000 in a single day. ... they brought in the SWAT team. href="http://www.salon.com/2013/07/07/%E2%80%9Cwhy_did_you_shoot_me_i_was_reading_a_book_the_new_warrior_cop_is_out_of_control/"